The Multiple Benefits of the Hondsbossche and Pettemer sea dunes, valued by IISD through the SAVi methodology.

 Recently, the results of a study by Viktorija Karaliūtė are published in IADC’s journal Terra et Aqua about the valuation of externalities in maritime infrastructure projects.
 This study investigates the available sustainable asset valuation methods that can include the externalities materialised in maritime infrastructure projects and compares them based on economic, social and environmental criteria.
 Read more here: https://www.iadc-dredging.com/article/valuation-externalities-maritime-infrastructure/

-IISD and IADC are preparing a webinar about the SAVi assessment of the Hondsbossche Dunes project, with speakers of IISD, EcoShape and the Dutch Water Board (Hoogheemraadschap Hollands Noorderkwartier) and moderated by IADC.
-Read more and register: https://www.iadc-dredging.com/webinar/the-multiple-benefits-of-the-hondsbossche-and-pettemer-sea-dunes-dredging-project/
+Watch the replay of the webinar about the SAVi assessment of the Hondsbossche Dunes project, with speakers of IISD, EcoShape and the Dutch Water Board (Hoogheemraadschap Hollands Noorderkwartier).
+Watch now: https://www.iadc-dredging.com/webinar/benefits-sea-dunes-hondsbossche/